essential-contributions/pint/specs/transactions.md

 # Transactions

 A transaction is a cryptographically signed message that changes the state of a blockchain.
 Solving an intent boils down to finding a sequence of transactions (aka an execution trace) that satisfies the intent.
+A given transaction may also satisfy more than one intent and solvers should be incentivize to find such efficient solutions.

 In order to express intents using our DSL, we need to be able to model transactions using the primitive types offered by the language such as integers, floats, etc.

 We will limit the scope of this document to [Ethereum transactions](https://ethereum.org/en/developers/docs/transactions/), but the concepts discussed should apply to most, if not all, transaction formats.